 1. Giotto di Bondone Stefaneschi Triptych, c1313-1320

-One of the most significant works of the late Gothic period, the pioneering Giotto’s Stefaneschi triptych was commissioned by the cardinal Jacopo Caetani degli Stefaneschi for the prominent Canon’s altar in Old St. Peter’s Basilica around the year 1313.
-Just a few years before, the Papacy had relocated from Rome to Avignon, and Stefaneschi’s donation to the now reduced Roman church was a powerful plea for the continued relevance of the faith’s traditional home.
+One of the most significant works of the late Gothic period, the pioneering Giotto’s Stefaneschi triptych, was commissioned by the cardinal Jacopo Caetani degli Stefaneschi for the prominent Canon’s altar in Old St. Peter’s Basilica around 1313.
+Just a few years before, the Papacy had relocated from Rome to Avignon, and Stefaneschi’s donation to the now-reduced Roman church was a powerful plea for the continued relevance of the faith’s traditional home.

-On the front of the dual-sided altarpiece, at the centre Christ is seated on his eternal throne surrounded by angels.
-To the left and right of the central panel we see the martyrdoms of Rome’s twin patron saints Peter and Paul - the former crucified upside down in Nero’s circus, the latter decapitated in the countryside to the south of the city.
-The rear of the altarpiece shows St. Peter in happier times, seated on his papal throne clutching the keys to the church as Cardinal Stefaneschi himself kneels before him proffering a miniature version of the altarpiece.
+On the front of the dual-sided altarpiece, at the center, Christ is seated on his eternal throne surrounded by angels.
+To the left and right of the central panel, we see the martyrdoms of Rome’s twin patron saints, Peter and Paul - the former crucified upside down in Nero’s circus, the latter decapitated in the countryside to the south of the city.
+The rear of the altarpiece shows St. Peter in happier times, seated on his papal throne, clutching the keys to the church as Cardinal Stefaneschi himself kneels before him, proffering a miniature version of the altarpiece.
 A laundry list of saints and holy luminaries complete the ensemble in the predella panels below.

 2. Benozzo Gozzoli, Madonna of the Girdle, c1450

-One of the early Renaissance’s most popular but now sadly under-appreciated masters, Benozzo Gozzoli was so beloved of the Medici court that the task of decorating their sumptuous palace in downtown Florence fell to him.
-His Procession of the Magi there is one of the great delights of the quattrocento, but there is scarcely a town in Tuscany or Umbria not to have been graced by his prolific lyrical genius.
+One of the early Renaissance’s most popular but now sadly under-appreciated masters, Benozzo Gozzoli was so beloved of the Medici court that he was tasked with decorating their sumptuous palace in downtown Florence.
+His Procession of the Magi is one of the great delights of the quattrocento, but there is scarcely a town in Tuscany or Umbria that has not been graced by his prolific lyrical genius.

 3. Melozzo da Forli - Sixtus IV appoints Bartolomeo Platina Prefect of the Vatican Library, c1477

-Platina points downwards out of the painting’s narrative space towards a fictively inscribed text composed by him to exalt the achievements of his new boss, whilst the pope’s fabulously attired cardinal and lay nephews look solemnly on - Girolamo Riario and Giovanni della Rovere are in their secular furs and chains behind Platina, whilst the apostolic pronotary Raffaele Riario stands next to future pope and Michelangelo patron Julius II behind the Pope.
+Platina points downwards out of the painting’s narrative space towards a fictively inscribed text composed by him to exalt the achievements of his new boss, whilst the pope’s fabulously attired cardinal and lay, nephews, look solemnly on - Girolamo Riario and Giovanni della Rovere are in their secular furs and chains behind Platina, whilst the apostolic pronotary Raffaele Riario stands next to future pope and Michelangelo patron Julius II behind the Pope.
 Melozzo had come to Rome in 1475 and quickly established himself as the city’s pre-eminent painter - this probing multi-figure portrait makes it clear why.
-To see more of Melozzo’s marvellous work in Rome, check out the spectacular but little known Bessarion Chapel.
+To see more of Melozzo’s marvelous work in Rome, check out the spectacular but little-known Bessarion Chapel.

 4. Leonardo da Vinci, St Jerome in the Wilderness, c1482